wp-media/adminimize/readme.txt

 * Change settings screen for custom post type.
 * Fix "select all" on Admin Bar settings.
 * Fix exclude settings page for pages, there is the current screen not existent.
+* Remove more legacy code before WP 3.3.
+* Change removel of Menu and Submenu items to WP core functions, possible to non support older WP Versions.

 = 1.9.2 (2016-01-30) =
 * Change get role name, return now a array with slug and name to fix "Select All" function for custom roles.